chapati/beam-wiki/Core-transaction-elements.md

 The block body is validated similar to a transaction, keeping in mind however that this may be a _Macroblock_, i.e. a merged block for a specific height range (applicable to the Timelock validation of kernels).

 Then <b>&Sigma;</b> is calculated.
-But in contrast to transaction the Fees should not be subtracted, because they must have already been consumed by explicit output UTXO(s) (injected by the miner).
+But in contrast to transaction the Fees should not be added, because they must have already been consumed by explicit output UTXO(s) (injected by the miner).
 Instead the explicit Subsidy must be accounted as an input.
 Hence the formula is:

-<b>&Sigma;</b> + m_Subsidy&middot;H = 0
+<b>&Sigma;</b> - m_Subsidy&middot;H = 0

 In addition the Verifier must verify that the Coinbase UTXOs are properly tagged, and unspent unless the coinbase maturity is reached.
 For a single block verification the sum of all Coinbase UTXO amount must be equal to the single block Coinbase emission as defined by the system rules.